oduerr/hsk/hsk5_flashcard_spec.md

 	•	Request mic with analysis-friendly constraints:
 echoCancellation: false, noiseSuppression: false, autoGainControl: false, channelCount: 1.
 	•	Aim for 48 kHz input if available (just request; browsers pick the closest).
-	•	Keep the mic close and speak one sustained syllable (e.g., “ma”) — short, punchy utterances are harder to track.
+	•	Keep the mic close and speak one sustained syllable (e.g., "ma") — short, punchy utterances are harder to track.

 2) Remove silence before/after
 	•	During capture, run a voice activity check on the incoming samples (simple is fine):